UOA-MEDSCI-736/kdea020-metabolomics/README.md

 NoRAND employs R's inbuilt user interface for importing your own data into the script.
 Simply choose "N" at the "Use example data?" prompt when NoRAND is first run, and an explorer menu will pop up and allow you to navigate to your files of choice in .CSV format.

 #### Compound selection
 NoRAND will ask you to enter a compound name.
-This prompt takes a text string and will search through all ocm
+This prompt takes a text string and will search through all compound names to match the string you enter.
+It supports partial matching.
+You can also press [ENTER] at the prompt to get a list of all compounds found.
+Then, simply enter the number that corresponds to the compound you wish to plot.

-#### Plotting and statistical output
+#### Plotting
-After choosing a compound to analyse, NoRAND will produce three plots of the compound on a log scale: a linear regression of relative abundance v. time; a
+After choosing a compound to analyse, NoRAND will produce three plots of the compound on a log scale:

+#### Statistical output
+After drawing the plots, NoRAND will dump statistical output to the console, as well as exporting

 ### Adjusting program parameters